adrybakov/wulfric/docs/source/user-guide/module/atom.rst

     >>> atom1 != atom2
     True

-  However, if for the pair of atoms with the same name the index is not defined in at least one of them, than the comparison fails:
+  However, if two atoms have the same name and the index is not defined in at least one of them, then the comparison fails:

   .. doctest::